The Mundali Tribe in South Sudan

 Other tribes in South Sudan

-South Sudan is vast with other communities which are situated around the country and they include;
+South Sudan is vast with other communities which are situated around the country, and they include;

 Dinka

-These are the tallest people in Africa with a height of about 7 feet.
+These are the tallest people in Africa, with a height of about 7 feet.
 They are part of the Nilotic group living in swampy areas around the Nile River.
-Historically the community lived in a nomadic pastoral life where they never had a permanent settlement.
+Historically, the community lived in a nomadic pastoral life where they never had a permanent settlement.
 They lived in groups of about 100 people per group.
-They are also cattle keepers who depend much on their cattle like the Mundali.
+They are also cattle keepers who depend much on their cattle, like the Mundali.
 The Dinka are one of the largest ethnic groups living near the Nile basin.

 Nuer

 The Nuer are also part of the Nilotic group who live in the great upper Nile of the country.
 They speak the nearby language.
 The other groups of the Nuer live in Ethiopia in the region of the Gambella.
-It is the second largest group living within the South Sudan.
+It is the second largest group living within South Sudan.
 The Nuer call themselves the Naath.
-They live a pastoralist life.
+They live a pastoral life.
 The population of the Nuer has been officially undercounted due to their pastoral life.
 Most of their areas are located in the swampy areas of the Nile.
 Cattle are a symbol of wealth and symbolic.
-They usually depend much on cattle rearing and other farming, horticulture, fishing, and many others.
+They usually depend much on cattle rearing and other farming, horticulture, fishing, and many other activities.

 Mundali Tribe in South Sudan